 The baseline year will be used for analysis and measurement of progress for future energy and emission reduction calculations.

-Table 1 below is a high level summary of 2016 versus the baseline year and 2017 versus the baseline year.
+Table 1 below is a high level summary of 2021 versus the baseline year.
 Detailed annual consumption data is summarized in Appendix 2.